jungleran/drulibs/README.md

 However, as you can see, `drulibs-` needs to be prepended to the package/library name.
 That's the naming convention.

+### How to contribute?

+Read the `How it works?` section of the blog post [Drulibs.com: an easier way managing Drupal 3rd-party FE libraries with Composer](https://jungleran.com/drulibs)

 ### Index

 <table>